By using this site, you agree to the Privacy Policy and Terms of Use.

 Himanshu Singh Parihar is the Founder & Editor-in-Chief of The News Drill, an Indian digital news platform committed to factual, unbiased reporting and challenging false narratives.
 A CA Intermediate student and B.Com graduate, he is currently pursuing a Master of Commerce to strengthen his expertise in accounting, finance, and regulatory affairs.
 Himanshu has been actively involved in journalism, digital publishing, and SEO driven content strategy since 2020, building platforms like The News Drill and Tools Mitra.
 His reporting and editorial oversight emphasize accuracy, credible sourcing, and clear context.
 He has a strong interest in geopolitics, factual awareness, and tracking global and national developments — including underreported stories often overlooked by mainstream media.
 Beyond publishing, he is an investor in domestic, foreign, and crypto markets since 2022, giving him practical insights into economic and financial reporting.
 He also serves as General Secretary at GACC and maintains a strong interest in technology, AI, and public policy.

-Previous Article India's most corrupt departments India’s Most Corrupt Departments: NCIB Report Exposes Deep Rooted Bureaucratic Rot
+Previous Article Winter Session of Parliament India’s Most Corrupt Departments: NCIB Report Exposes Deep Rooted Bureaucratic Rot

 Click here to cancel reply.